DeanLonergan/Chrome_Dino_Bot/README.md

 * top - how far down from the top of the screen the top of the game area will begin
 * left - how far to the left the game area should start (almost always 0 when fullscreened)
 * width - the total width of the game area (almost always the monitor width when fullscreened)
-* height - the height of the game area (top + height = how far down from the top of the screen the game area will end)
+* height - the height of the game area (top + height = total distance from the top of the screen)
 * sky_colour - a pixel that only changes when the sky colour changes

 The screenshot below represents the game area as described using the above variables.
 These variables are entirely dependent on monitor resolution and must be changed on a case-by-case basis.
 The program was written on my work laptop with a screen resolution of 1920x1080.
 However, factors such as: resolution scaling or a bookmark bar can throw the program off.
 It's best to use PyAutoGUI to determine the game area for your own setup prior to running.